javigs82/ecommerce-basket/README.md

 ### Prerequisites

 What things you need to install the software and how to install them

 * openJDK 11
 * Gradle 6.5

 ## Installing

-Following command will clean and build the applications.
+Following command will clean and build the application.
 In next sections, it will be described how to docker it.

 ```